-‘Nothing But Rainforest’ examines the horrors of violence against women in Papua New Guinea and the effect it has on a volunteer teacher from England, his African American predecessor and a Papua New Guinean woman from the coast.
+Nothing But Rainforest is a literary thriller that examines the horrors of violence against women in Papua New Guinea and its effects on a volunteer teacher from England, his African American predecessor and a Papua New Guinean woman.

-‘Nothing But Rainforest’ is in the territory chartered by Conrad in the ‘Heart of Darkness’ and by Alex Garland in ‘The Beach’.
-It would appeal to readers who want stories that address social injustice in the developing world such as ‘The Poisonwood Bible’ by Barbara Kingsolver and ‘Mister Pip’ by Lloyd Jones.
+Nothing But Rainforest is in the territory chartered by Conrad in the Heart of Darkness and by Alex Garland in The Beach.
+It would appeal to readers who want stories that address social injustice in the developing world such as The Poisonwood Bible by Barbara Kingsolver and Mister Pip by Lloyd Jones.